atmaranto/Nobilis-Character-Sheet/README.md

   - I incorporated the Estate Properties feature, which I believe is only found in 3e.
 It seemed nice.

 # To Run
- The character sheet itself will work with any compatible server backend, with saving and loading mechanisms described in the first and last sections of `sheet.js` respectively.
+ The character sheet itself will work with any compatible server backend (although it may require a bit of effort to set up a compatible endpoint), with saving and loading mechanisms in the first and last sections of `sheet.js` respectively.
 The packaged server system is based on Node, ExpressJS, and Mongoose.
 To install and run it, follow these steps:

 ### A Warning
  The default server interface is *ridiculously* basic.
 It doesn't even have a UI-based method to create or delete character sheets, or any method for sheet deletion at all beyond